PathwayCommons/guide/_analysis/gsea.md

 ## <a href="#doingGSEA" name="doingGSEA">VIII.
 Doing GSEA</a>

-Figure 7 depicts the five main elements involved in a GSEA run.
-Each of these elements are described in greater detail below.
+This section describes how to perform a single run of GSEA using the expression data and gene sets we provide.
+For a more comprehensive description of the GSEA software, please refer to the [GSEA User Guide](http://software.broadinstitute.org/gsea/doc/GSEAUserGuideFrame.html).
+Figure 7 depicts the five main elements involved setting up a GSEA run and we elaborate upon each below.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 7.
-Doing GSEA.</strong> An overview of the steps we will go through to perform a single run of GSEA.
+Doing GSEA.</strong> Overview of the steps we will go through to perform a single run of GSEA.
 </div>

 ### 1. Ranked gene list